WilliamKHChan/ENGG1340-Group-103/README.md

 *Assumptions:*

 1. The user must follow the command manual in order to execute the program properly.
-2. Users can only add records in the cuurent date
+2. Users can only add records in the current date

 <a name="specification"></a>
 ## Input/output Specifications